AthanasiosTsiaras/Statistical_Learning/README.md

-# R_Projects
+This repository includes applications created with Shiny for academic purposes, online courses or just fun!
-This repository contains projects made for various purposes including online course Capstones or projects made for my Master of Science in Business Analytics
+Remember to eat a peach for peace - Enjoy!